 These days, 2.65 billion people use social media, according to Statista.
 And in addition to connecting with friends and family, they’re ready to find brands they love.
-This study found that 93% of people who follow businesses on Twitter will purchase from that company.

 We’ve sorted through the best tactics for building your business through social media.

 Ideally, you’d hop on social media, send a few posts, and build a following overnight.

 But you know it will require a bit more effort and planning.